gla-rad/iala_ms2_maritime_service/source/guideline/definitions.md

   ~ Formal description of one dedicated service at logical level.
 The service data model is part of the service specification.
 Is typically defined in UML and/or XSD.
 If an external data model exists (e.g., a standard data model), then the service data model shall refer to it: each data item of the service data model shall be mapped to a data item defined in the external data model.

 Service Interface
   ~ The communication mechanism of the service, i.e., interaction mechanism between service provider and service consumer.
-A service interface is characterised by a message exchange pattern and consists of service operations that are either allocated to the provider or the consumer of the service.
+A service interface is characterized by a message exchange pattern and consists of service operations that are either allocated to the provider or the consumer of the service.

 Service Operation
   ~ Functions or procedures which enable programmatic communication with a service via a service interface.